shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can safely cast any spell that is half your Reality Bender level (rounded down) + 1.
 For example, at level 1, you can safely cast level 1 spells; at level 3, you can safely cast level 2 spells; and at level 4, you can safely cast level 3 spells; etc.

 If you can’t safely cast a spell because it’s too high level, you can cautiously cast it.
 To do so, you must make an ability check in your spell casting ability.
-The DC is equal to 10, plus the difference between the spell’s casted level and your max safe casting level times 2.
+The DC is equal to 10, plus the difference between double the spell’s casted level and your max safe casting level.
 On a success, you cast the spell.
 On a failure, you don’t cast the spell, but the spell points are still spent, and you cannot attempt to cast that spell again until you finish a long rest.

+Cautiously Cast DC = 10 + (spell’s casted level \* 2) – your max safe casting level

-You may spend any number of spell points to reduce the DC by 1 for every 2 spell points spent this way.
+You may spend any number of spell points to reduce the DC by 1 for every 20 spell points spent this way.
+You must spend these spell points before you make the roll.

-Cautiously Cast DC = 10 + ((spell’s casted level – your max safe casting level) \* 2)

 ## Dispelling Spells